Top National Hunt Meetings in the UK and Ireland

 Cheltenham

-Hosted at one of the most beautiful racetracks in the world – Prestbury Park amphitheatre – the festival is four days of action and one of the finest national hunt events in the world.
+Hosted at one of the most beautiful racetracks in the world – Prestbury Park amphitheatre – the is four days of action and one of the finest national hunt events in the world.
 The festival puts on a total of 28 races across these four days, and the prize money is frequently in excess of £4 million.
-For gamblers and spectators alike, the simply offers more than any other national hunt race in the world.
+For gamblers and spectators alike, the Cheltenham Festival simply offers more than any other national hunt race in the world.

 Comments are closed.